All Episodes

 That's a three-car motorcade.

-It'd be just as safe with a twenty car motorcade.
+It'd be just as safe with a 20-car motorcade.

-Uh with the more people you have involved, the more opportunity you have for security breaches as anybody who's you you know, I've I've seen things uh at uh at at presidential events in New Hampshire where if you happen to know the uh the ins and outs of the buildings, you realize that exactly as with the TSA, the forty car motorcade, like the uh fourteen thousand TSA officials at Newark is basically all about security theatre.
+As anybody who's, you know, I've seen things at presidential events in New Hampshire where if you happen to know the ins and outs of the buildings, you realize that exactly as with the TSA, the 40-car motorcade, like the 14,000 TSA officials at Newark, is basically all about security theater.

 It ought to revolt anyone.

-Tiger Tiger Woods golf game, why don't you just why don't you just halve the number of golf games?
+Tiger Woods golf game, why don't you just halve the number of golf games?

 Why don't you invite him over to your place?